 - We are committed to the well-being and learning of our students, families, faculty, and staff, and to the long-term strength and advancement of our school

-- We recognize the importance of the on-campus experience, especially for our youngest students and their families
+- We recognize the importance of the on-campus experience for all our students and especially for our youngest students and their families

-- We therefore aim to have our youngest students on campus as much as possible while providing all our students with regular on-campus time with their teachers
+- We therefore aim to have our students on campus as much as possible

-- As we implement measures to reopen school while mitigating the spread of COVID-19 and promoting the health of all, we commit to advancing equity and social justice in our diverse, urban community.
+- As we implement measures to hold school while mitigating the spread of COVID-19 and promoting the health of all, we commit to advancing equity and social justice in our diverse, urban community.